rchamber1/COGS_121_Project/final/final.md

 ## Source Code

+#### account_edit.css
+This file makes additions to the overall style of the site, particularly for the create an account page, which edits the locations of the input boxes and gives style to the buttons.
 #### home_edit.css
 This file contains small additions to the home page of the website, including the four clickable buttons to navigate to each of the website elements.
 #### login_style.css